WaylonWalker/waylonwalker.com/pages/blog/kedro-node.md

    )
 ```

-To further show the point that any callable can be out node's `func`.
+To further show the point that any callable can be out node's `func`, I have
+made a partial from the `pd.DataFrame` class that has column names pre
+populated.

 ``` python
 from kedro.pipeline import node